AntiCodeer/java_DSA/README.md

     Output: [1,3,6,10]
     Explanation: Running sum is obtained as follows: [1, 1+2, 1+2+3, 1+2+3+4].

 - Q30.
+LeetCode 1672.
+Richest Customer Wealth

 You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i​​​​​​​​​​​th​​​​ customer has in the j​​​​​​​​​​​th​​​​ bank.
 Return the wealth that the richest customer has.

 A customer's wealth is the amount of money they have in all their bank accounts.
 The richest customer is the customer that has the maximum wealth.